Q 1, How does SCHRS rate foilers?

 Q 14, How can cats race against monohulls if they don't have an RYA PY?

 If the cat doesn't have a published PY, we suggest scaling the SCHRS rating to obtain a "PY Look-alike".
-Please refer to the PY Look Alike ratings page for further explanation.
+Please refer to the

 Q 15, My boat does not have a published rating, what should I do ?

 We can calculate an indication of the rating for you by entering the rating point values into the calculation formula.
 Ratings can only be confirmed by formal reference to class rules, and/or formal measurement.
-If you require us to calculate a rating you must provide the data points described here in section C.2 Datas.
+If you require us to calculate a rating you must provide the data points described here in section C.2 Data.
 For formal ratings, Annotated class rules showing where each data point is defined or an World Sailing measurement certificate must be provided.
 Failure to do so will result in the email being returned requesting that you supply the data points.